Sjeiti/project-invoice/README.md

  - you can use the online version or run a local copy

 I cleaned it up a bit because I thought you might like it.

+## Contributing

+The sources of this application are open-source and can be found at [Github](https://github.com/Sjeiti/project-invoice).

+If you find a bug or have a good idea for a feature you can [file it there](https://github.com/Sjeiti/project-invoice/issues).
+Please search the existing issues before submitting a new one.

+If you want to contribute by fixing bugs or adding features yourself, please read the [contribution guidelines](https://github.com/Sjeiti/project-invoice/blob/master/CONTRIBUTING.md).

 ## License